GuOrg/Gu.Persist/README.md

 Simple repository for reading & saving data.

-### Interfaces
-A number of interfaces exposing subsets of the functionality are provided.

-- `IAsyncFileNameRepository`
-- `IAsyncFileInfoRepository`
-- `ICloner`
-- `IDirty`
-- `IStreamRepository`
-- `IGenericRepository`
-- `IGenericAsyncRepository`
-- A bunch of StreamRepositories for reading raw streams.

 #### Members

 - GetFileInfo, for getting the file the repository uses for reading & saving.